Kyrasra/Kyrasra/README.md

 - 👋 Hi, I’m @Kyrasra
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in cybersecurity.
-- 🌱 I’m currently learning cyber security, meditation and English
+- 🌱 I’m currently learning cyber security, meditation and English.
-- 💞️ I’m looking to collaborate on hackthon
+- 💞️ I’m looking to collaborate on hackthon and proects for girls.
-- 📫 How to reach me just send me message on github
+- 📫 How to reach me just send me message on github.

 <!---
 Kyrasra/Kyrasra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.